 From one-off purchase to loyal customers

 You have now the chance to convert all your new clients into potential loyal customers.
 How to do it?
 Imagine again, you are a restaurant.
 First of all, engage with them, chat with them, let them know you, let them listen to your story.
 Transform their experience into a personal journey you share with them.
 They want to be entertained, they want to be happy, not just eating food.
 Give them happiness, the best experience.

 Another trick up your sleeve, create a special promotion for all your new customers.
 Once they register on Groupon they will leave their email address.
-While they will make a reservation online they will leave the phone number.
+While they make a reservation online they will leave their phone number.
 There are several ways to send them a special promo.
+By email or by SMS.
 Let them feel special.

-If all is done according to plan, they will be more than happy to leave a positive review online and also recommend to their friends.
+If all is done according to plan, they will be more than happy to leave a positive review online and also recommend to their friends and come back.

 - Ham Radio: ARISS SSTV transmission activities - June 26, 2021

 - Bing Ads PPC Policy Disallowes all Covid-19 related items - May 1, 2020

 - Email: How to Setup DKIM SPF and DMARC if you use CPANEL - March 21, 2020